 save 30% on current costs

 Will a man and van removal company take my asbestos?

-As an expert in all types of waste removal, man and van services like Divert can take asbestos off your hands and dispose of it in an environmentally friendly way with our specialist partners.
+As an expert in all types of waste removal, man and van rubbish removal services like those with Divert can take asbestos off your hands and dispose of it in an environmentally friendly way with our specialist partners.
 All you need to do is call us to tell us how much you have safely bagged up, and we could be there on the same day.

 asbestos waste removal

-Before getting in touch, pull together as much information as possible about your asbestos – photos are always a huge help – and we’ll do everything we can to give you a fair quote and the quickest, safest and easiest disposal possible.
+Before getting in touch, pull together as much information as possible about your asbestos – photos are always a huge help – and we’ll do everything we can to give you a fair quote and the quickest, safest, and easiest disposal possible.
+Get a free quote for asbestos removal today – call 0333 444 0118 or contact us online.

+save 30% on current costs